odrymark/DeadPigeons/README.md

 The project uses:
-            .NET 9 for the backend
+- .NET 9 for the backend
-            React for the frontend
+- React for the frontend
-            PostgreSQL for the database
+- PostgreSQL as the database
-            fly.io for deployment
+- fly.io for deployment

 Deployment Links:
     Backend:   https://dead-pigeons-backend.fly.dev